nicholaswilde/docs/docs/our-container-images/development/creating-a-new-container-image.md

 look at other container images or other versions of the Docker image for the app.
 A good source might be searching [Docker Hub](https://hub.docker.com/).

-The only difference is the sourcing of the `umask.sh` and `vpn.sh` scripts which are added to the base image.
+The only difference is the sourcing of the [base image shim scripts] which are added to the base image.

 ```bash